 Cornucopia, by Rachel Ruysch (3 June 1664 – 12 August 1750).
 Public domain image courtesy of Wikimedia.

-1. The example that inspired the Thanksgiving mythos — the immense generosity shown by the Wampanoag Indians to the struggling, starving Puritan newcomers (and the unfortunate lack of generosity shown by many (though not all) of the colonial leaders and settlers towards the local the Indigenous peoples after that).
+1. The example that inspired the Thanksgiving mythos — the immense generosity shown by the Wampanoag Indians to the struggling, starving Puritan newcomers (and the unfortunate lack of generosity shown by many (though not all) of the colonial leaders and settlers towards the local the Indigenous peoples after that – having ancestors on both sides of that table, I’ve felt compelled to have a deeper “beyond memes” understanding of it).

-We can learn from both when it comes to which part of our inherent nature we might choose to express now — we can either be serious jerks and ripple out poison, like there’s not already an over-supply of that, or let the Better Angels of Our Nature rock their own serious mojo.
+We already know that we can learn from both when it comes to which part of our inherent nature we might choose to express now — we can either be serious jerks and ripple out poison, like there’s not already an over-supply of that, or let the Better Angels of Our Nature rock their own serious mojo, and add a bit more sweetness or just relief to our own and other peoples’ days.

 2. The yummy, delicious, frequency elevating and energy restoring values or virtues of generosity, graciousness, hospitality, welcome (and one hopes it’s a warm one), and abundance (in its varied forms).

 I know.
-I’m a virtue geek, what can I say (though I do like to explore the Seven Deadlies — some old-school energy Wisdom behind that tradition).
+I’m a Seven Godlies virtue geek, what can I say (though I do like to explore the Seven Deadlies — some old-school energy Wisdom and definitely energy-adeptness behind that tradition).

 At the end of the day (and along the way through it), I prefer the effects and consequences of the Virtue qualities better than their shadow-expressions.